HIV and Opportunistic Infections, Coinfections, and Conditions

 People with HIV/TB coinfection should be treated for both HIV and TB; however, when to start treatment and what medicines to take depends on a person’s individual circumstances.
 Taking certain HIV and TB medicines at the same time can increase the risk of drug-drug interactions and side effects.
 People being treated for HIV/TB coinfection are carefully monitored by their health care providers.

+It is important to take all TB medicines, like HIV medicines, exactly as prescribed.
+Missing doses or stopping treatment early can increase the likelihood of developing drug-resistant TB.
 If you have HIV/TB coinfection, talk to your health care provider about a treatment plan that works for you.

 This fact sheet is based on information from the following sources: